Reading layout

 Integrating with the Broader Scraping Pipeline

-Parsing is only one phase of a robust data collection workflow.
+Parsing is only one phase of a complete data collection workflow.
 The HTML you feed into BeautifulSoup must first be retrieved via reliable network calls.
 Understanding how to handle HTTP status codes, response headers, and MIME types is critical to avoid parsing error pages, CAPTCHA blocks, or unintended redirects.

-Always verify that response.status_code == 200 before passing content to the parser.
-Additionally, respect ethical scraping guidelines by adhering to robots.txt directives, implementing reasonable request delays, and honoring rate limits.
-For a deeper dive into network fundamentals and proper request handling, review Understanding HTTP Requests and Responses before scaling your extraction scripts.
+Always verify response.status_code == 200 before passing content to the parser.
+Respect ethical scraping guidelines: adhere to robots.txt directives, implement reasonable request delays, and honor rate limits.
+For a deeper dive into network fundamentals, review Understanding HTTP Requests and Responses before scaling your extraction scripts.

 Common Mistakes to Avoid